Proteus-Typer/model-a/README.md

 * The component library is very limited (just the things I am using in my build)

 None of those things is an insurmountable problem, and I am working on them, and I have plans to fix it all.
 Eventually.
 Some day.
+I only do this on lunch breaks and weekends folks.

 In the meantime, if you want to use any of this and need a hand, just contact me at roberto.alsina@gmail.com and I'll try to help.